code4sac/bikeandwalk/README.md

+# Version 0.01.0
+Not really a release, but I thought it would be good to draw a line under the work so far.

+--Bill Leddy

 # The Bike and Walk Project

 The goal of this project is to create an on-line traffic counting tool to aid groups promoting